latslucci/Pouakai-Basics-JS/README.md

 Welcome to the Basic JavaScript Programming Challenge!
 This repository contains a set of basic JavaScript exercises that you will complete and validate using automated tests.

-The Challenges can be found at JS/basics.js
+The Challenges can be found at JS/basics.js, DO NOT TUTU WITH THE OTHER FILES

 ## Getting Started